 Where else can you find salt lakes, deserts, and rainbow mountains all around the same area?

-Reason #2 Why You Should Visit Northwestern China: A taste of Tibet and Mongolia
+Reason #2: A taste of Tibet and Mongolia

 Northwestern China is filled with Tibetan, Mongolian, and Tibetan-Mongolian autonomous prefectures.
 That means you’ll get plenty of Tibetan and Mongolian influences, from architecture to food.

 In addition to the Tibetan and Mongolian food you’ll have in northwestern China as you travel through Tibetan and Mongolian autonomous areas, there’s also an immense amount of halal food courtesy of the large Muslim populations in the area.

 The famous Silk Road (really a network) ran through northwestern China.
 Learn and experience Silk Road history at various sites.